Thematic Course: Interdisciplinary Land Use and Natural Resource Management

 The course runs in Block 3 (February-April).
 For logistical and planning purposes, students interested in following the course should register before the end of October the year before.
 Check the specific date at www.sluse.dk where the registration form is also found.
 In addition to this registration, students must enrol in the course following the normal enrollment procedures and deadlines.

 MSc Programme in Environment and Development

-- Generalize and reflect on results observed/obtained at the case level to broader issues of sustainability, livelihood, natural resource management and development
+- reflect on how the findings relate to broader issues of sustainability, livelihood, natural resource management and development;

 Learning activities include lectures, exercises, discussions, student presentations and group supervision.
 2-3 weeks field work in a developing country doing group based data collection.
 Supervised report writing in group.

 The course curriculum willl be made available in Absalon.
 It consists of i) texts on theoretical and analytical frameworks from the natural and social sciences of relevance to natural resource management, ii) literature on natural and social science methods, and iii)literature on interdisciplinarity and group work.
 The students will also read texts of relevance to the research problem being studied and the country/location where the field work takes place.

 BSc degree from natural science or social science related programme.